 On this page:

-The Regional Overview Report (PDF, 10.2 MB) provides an executive summary of the region's landscape character types, and significant landscape areas and views.
+The regional overview report provides an executive summary of the region's landscape character types, and significant landscape areas and views.
 The report outlines the methodology used for the study and contains the key recommendations for protecting and managing these landscapes at a state and regional level.

 The study presents recommendations about how significant landscape areas and views can be protected from inappropriate development, and better managed into the future.
 This will help ensure that they continue to contribute to the region's social, environmental and economic values.

 We continue to work in partnership with local councils to incorporate recommendations into the relevant planning schemes, and as part of the ongoing implementation of Regional Growth Plans across the state.